Academic Writing Coaching

 Knowledge

-Defined as what a student knows and understands, which is evaluated in terms of depth, breadth, types of knowledge and its complexity, as follows:
+Defined as what a student knows and understands, which is evaluated in terms of depth, breadth, types of knowledge, and complexity, as follows:

 • Specific depth of knowledge on your research area

-• Breadth of knowledge ranging from a single topic to multi-disciplinary field of knowledge
+• The breadth of knowledge ranging from a single topic to a multi-disciplinary field of knowledge

 • Types of knowledge ranging from concrete to abstract, and from segmented to cumulative

-• Complexity of knowledge refers to the combination of three segments of knowledge above.
+• The complexity of knowledge refers to the combination of the three segments of knowledge above.

 Skills

-Refers to what a student can do, and are defined in terms of the kinds and complexity of skills, as follow:
+Refers to what a student can do, and is defined in terms of the kinds and complexity of skills, as follows:

-• Cognitive and creative skills gained by practicing the intuitive, logical and critical thinking.
+• Cognitive and creative skills gained by practicing intuitive, logical, and critical thinking.

-• Technical skills which involves dexterity by employing methods, materials, tools and instruments.
+• Technical skills involve dexterity by employing methods, materials, tools, and instruments.

 • Interpersonal skills.